The Social Wolf

 The job of maintaining order and cohesion falls largely to the alphas, also known as the breeding pair.
 Typically, there is only one breeding pair in a pack.
 They, especially the alpha female (the mother of the pack), are the glue keeping the pack together.
 The loss of a parent can have a devastating impact on social group cohesion.
-In small packs human-caused mortality of the alpha female or of both breeders can cause the entire pack to dissolve.
+In small packs, human-caused mortality of the alpha female and/or the alpha male can cause the entire pack to dissolve.

 After the alphas, wolves second in command are called the betas, followed by mid-ranking wolves, and finally the omegas.
 Both mid- and low-ranking positions are somewhat fluid.
 Although an omega may hold that position for many years, it is not unheard of for the pack to pick a new omega and let the other retire.

 Living in a pack not only facilitates the raising and feeding of pups, coordinated and collaborative hunting, and the defense of territory, it also allows for the formation of many unique emotional bonds between pack members, the foundation for cooperative living.

 Wolves care for each other as individuals.
 They form friendships and nurture their own sick and injured.
 Pack structure enables communication, the education of the young and the transfer of knowledge across generations.
 Wolves and other highly social animals have and pass on what can be best described as culture.
 A family group can persevere for several generations, even decades, carrying knowledge and information through the years, from generation to generation.